ErpNetDocs/info/features/applications/Project_Management.md

 The principle is always the same:
 **Step by step, tasks lead to results.**
-ERP.net makes each step lighter, clearer, and more visible.
+@@name makes each step lighter, clearer, and more visible.

 ---

 ## How It Works — Told as a Real Process

 Managing a project often seems daunting: many people, many tasks, many unknowns.
-But in practice — and especially in ERP.net — the process is far more natural than it sounds.
+But in practice — and especially in @@name — the process is far more natural than it sounds.

 Imagine you’re starting a new initiative.
 It might be something big like preparing for a trade show, or something small like improving an internal process.
 What’s the first thing you do?